Welcome to Chenonceau Castle!

-The castle of Chenonceau first appears in historical documents around the 11th century.
-A family owned the castle and land around Chenonceau up until the 15th century.
+Chateau de Chenonceau castle first appears in historical documents around the 11th century.
+A single family owned the castle and land around Chenonceau up until the 15th century.
 The castle’s modern history begins around this time.

 A royal decree against the Marques family patriarch, Jean Marques, for an act of sedition, included an order for the destruction of the original manor at Chenonceau as punishment.